hexinfra/gorox/apps/README.md

 Some builtin apps are:

-  examples/en_us/    - English version of official website. examples/hello/    - An example "hello, world" app. examples/forum/    - An example forum app. examples/zh_en/    - Chinese version of official website.
+  examples/chinese/    - Chinese version of official website. examples/english/    - English version of official website. examples/hello/      - An example "hello, world" app. examples/forum/      - An example forum app.

 To add a new static app named "foo":